 Here are some tools I use to get organized, maximize productivity and minimize client no-shows:

-(I have no affiliation with these companies; I just like their products.)
+(I have no affiliation with most of these companies; I just like their products.)

 • For Tasks & Ideas: